-- Ongoing development Tableau database and website for staff, faculty and administrator use in quantitative assessment. - Continued collaboration between the interim Dean of Research and Planning and faculty, staff and administrators in developing quality quantitative and qualitative assessments leading to meaningful improvements. - CCSSE administered Fall 2018 - SENSE administration Spring 2017 - Implementation of Qualtrics Program Review and APU process 2017-2018
+- Ongoing development of a Tableau database and website for staff, faculty and administrator use in quantitative assessment. - Continued collaboration between the Interim Dean of Research and Planning, Research and Institutional Effectiveness Committee and faculty, staff and administrators in developing quality quantitative and qualitative assessments leading to meaningful improvements. - CCSSE administered Fall 2018 - SENSE administration Spring 2017 - Implementation of Qualtrics Program Review and APU process 2017-2018